 - Heavy rains during thunderstorms can flood low-lying areas, so don’t drive over flooded roadways or through puddles when you aren’t sure of their depth.

 Many thunderstorms don’t just involve thunder and lightning, but downpours, too.
-Before you head out into a heavy thunderstorm, check out the tips in our Safe Driving in Heavy Rain story.
+Check out the tips in our Safe Driving in Heavy Rain story, and get a quote on affordable homeowners insurance through the GEICO Insurance Agency.

 Have you been affected by severe weather?
 Start your claim here.